EfraimManurung/env-monitor-stm32-lora-bme280/README.md

 - **MiniPill_LoRa_Board**: [Boards and Variants](https://gitlab.com/iot-lab-org/minipill_lora_board)
 - **Sensor**: BME280 (temperature & humidity)
 - **Radio**: LoRa RFM95/SX1276 via RadioLib
+- **Please read the documentation from the docs for the datasheets**

 ## 📦 Libraries Used